martinka/aws_locker/README.md

 # aws_locker
-python program for encrypting local aws access keys while allowing run time access

-program allows you to encrypt the ~/.aws/credentials file.
+python program for encrypting local aws access keys while allowing runtime access program allows you to encrypt the ~/.aws/credentials file.

 Before you Start:
 =================
-It is always a good idea to backup you aws credentials someplace off line.
-This program will encrypt you credentials.
-If you forget the pass key there is no way to recover them.
+It is always a good idea to backup your aws credentials some securely place off-line.
+This program will encrypt your credentials.
+If you forget the passphrase there is no way to recover them.

 Running on Mac OS:
 ==================